j0lvera/pgbudget/QUERIES.md

         ELSE 0
     END), 0) AS balance
 FROM
-    -- Start with all accounts
+    -- Start with budget category accounts only data.accounts a
-    data.accounts a
+WHERE
+    -- Filter to only include budget categories (equity accounts that aren't system accounts) a.type = 'equity'
+    AND a.name NOT IN ('Income', 'Unallocated')
 -- Include all transactions affecting each account LEFT JOIN data.transactions t ON
     t.credit_account_id = a.id OR t.debit_account_id = a.id